Lawrence Sullivan Ross: Wichita Village fight

 After five hours of fighting, the troops subdued the Comanche resistance.
-Buffalo Hump escaped, but 70 Comanches were killed or mortally wounded, only two of them noncombatants.
+Buffalo Hump escaped, but 70 Comanches were killed or mortally wounded, two of them noncombatants.
 Ross's injuries were severe, and for five days, he lay under a tree on the battlefield, unable to be moved.
 His wounds became infected, and Ross begged the others to kill him to end his pain.
 When he was able to travel, he was first carried on a litter suspended between two mules, and then on the shoulders of his men.
 He recovered fully, but experienced some pain for much of the rest of the year.

 In his written report, Van Dorn praised Ross highly.
 The Dallas Herald printed the report on October 10, and other state newspapers also praised Ross's bravery.
 General Winfield Scott learned of Ross's role and offered him a direct commission in the Army.
 Eager to finish his education, Ross declined Scott's offer, and returned to school in Alabama.

 The following year, Ross graduated from Wesleyan with a Bachelor of Arts and returned to Texas.
 Once there, he discovered no one had been able to trace the family of the young Caucasian girl rescued during the Wichita Village fight.
-He adopted the child and named her Lizzie Ross, in honor of his new fiancée, Lizzie Tinsley.
+He adopted the child and named her Lizzie Ross, in honor of his new fiancée, Elizabeth Dorothy Tinsley.